 Homeowners have a much greater financial stake in their neighborhoods than renters.
 With the median national home price in 2010 at \$166,000, even a 5 percent decline in home values will translate into a loss of more than \$8,300 for a typical homeowner.
 Because owners tend to remain in their homes longer, they add a degree of stability to their neighborhood.
-Homeowners also reap the financial gains of any appreciation in the value of their home, so they also tend to spend more time and money maintaining their residence, which also contributes to the overall quality of the surrounding community.^{16,17} Renters, with less wealth tied to a specific locality, have less incentive to protect the value of their property via the political process.
+Homeowners also reap the financial gains of any appreciation in the value of their home, so they also tend to spend more time and money maintaining their residence, which also contributes to the overall quality of the surrounding community.
+Renters, with less wealth tied to a specific locality, have less incentive to protect the value of their property via the political process.
 The right to pass property to an heir or to another person also provides motivation to properly maintain the property.

 The extent of community involvement and the benefits that accrue to society are hard to measure, but several researchers have found that homeowners tend to be more involved in their communities than renters.
-For example, homeowners were found to be more politically active than renters.18 Homeowners participate in elections much more frequently than renters.
-A study by Glaeser and DiPasquale found that 77 percent of homeowners said they had at some point
+For example, homeowners were found to be more politically active than renters.
+Homeowners participate in elections much more frequently than renters.
+A study by Glaeser and DiPasquale found that 77 percent of homeowners said they had at some point voted in local elections compared with 52 percent of renters.
+The study also found a greater awareness of the political process among homeowners.
+About 38 percent of homeowners knew the name of their local school board representative, compared with only 20 percent of renters.
+The authors also found a higher incidence of membership in voluntary organizations and church attendance among homeowners.

-16 Rossi, Peter H. and Eleanor Weber 1996.
+&lt;sup>16 Rossi, Peter H. and Eleanor Weber 1996.
 "The Social Benefits of Homeownership: Empirical Evidence from National Surveys," Housing Policy Debate 7(1) 1-35.

-17 Rohe, William M. and Leslie S. Stewart 1996.
+&lt;sup>17 Rohe, William M. and Leslie S. Stewart 1996.
 "Homeownership and Neighborhood Stability," Housing Policy Debate 7(1): 37-81.